TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink.rst

 :aspect:`Description:`
    Defines the size of the thumbnail in pixels.

-   :ts:`icon` needs to be set for the option to take effect and the file extension of the image file must be part of :ts:`icon_image_ext_list`.
+   :typoscript:`icon` needs to be set for the option to take effect and the file extension of the image file must be part of :typoscript:`icon_image_ext_list`.
    You can set one or two values, see the examples.
 If you set two values, the first value will define the maximum width and the second one the maximum height.
 The aspect ratio of the original image will be